tdemin16/multi-lane/README.md

 Pre-Trained Weights are stored in the default timm directory.

 ## 🏃‍♀️ Training
-We prepared six training scripts to train <span style="font-variant:small-caps;">multi-lane</span> on each dataset and configuration we show in the paper:
+We prepared six training scripts to train MULTI-LANE on each dataset and configuration we show in the paper:

 - COCO B0-C10 (MLCIL) `$ ./train_coco.sh`
 - COCO B40-C10 (MLCIL) `$ ./train_coco_40.sh`